manateeit/mit-psa/docs/workflow/workflow-system.md

 For more details, see the [Worker Service Documentation](worker-service.md).

-### Distributed Coordination
+### Reliable Processing

-To ensure reliable processing in a distributed environment, the system uses:
+To ensure reliable event processing, the system uses:
-- Redis-based distributed locks for critical sections
+- Redis-based locks for critical sections
-- Transaction management for cross-process coordination
+- Transaction management for data consistency
 - Error classification and recovery strategies

 ## 6. Usage Examples